Common viruses in children: Seven infections kids pick up at school

 Gastroenteritis, commonly called the “stomach flu,” can cause abdominal cramping, nausea, vomiting, diarrhea, and a fever.
 It’s most commonly caused by viruses that infect and inflame the gastrointestinal (GI) tract.

-Since viral gastroenteritis is highly contagious, it’s important for children to frequently wash their hands, especially after going to the bathroom and before eating.
-And it’s important for anyone with gastroenteritis symptoms to stay home until their symptoms have resolved.
+Since gastroenteritis is a highly contagious viral infection in kids, it’s important for children to frequently wash their hands, especially after going to the bathroom and before eating.
+And anyone with gastroenteritis symptoms needs to stay home until their symptoms have resolved.

 While most cases of viral gastroenteritis resolve on their own within 72 hours, it’s important to note that children with prolonged symptoms, abdominal pain, a high fever, or signs of dehydration require urgent medical attention.

 More than 100 strains of influenza can cause the infection we call “the flu.”
-Rates of influenza in the U.S. typically are highest from November through March, and as many as 26,000 children are hospitalized with flu-related complications every year.
+Rates of influenza in the U.S. typically are highest from November through March, and as many as 5% of children are hospitalized with flu-related complications every year.

 Flu shots are approved for children ages 6 months and up and are one of the most effective ways to prevent kids from getting ill with the flu.